gliderlabs/logspout/README.md

 # lenz

-Fork from logspout by progrium, modified for sending JSON-formatted data to logstash by udp protocol.
+Fork from logspout by progrium, modified for sending JSON-formatted data to backends.
 It removed http api interface and changed route file syntax.

-Also, I made lenz support multiple remotes as backends.
+I made lenz support multiple mixed protocols backend.
 When events coming, it will choice one and send the event.
 Here I use consistent hash for scaling and failover.

+In the end, I implement the reload route files method by HUP signal.
+It would help you dynamic forward events easily.

 # logspout